National Parks

 Tagon Coastal Walk-7km return, 4hr.
 Features views over the wild coastline.
 In Winter, you may be lucky enough to spot one of the Southern Right Whales, which often come close in shore in the bays.

-Mt Ragged Walk-3km return, 3 hr.
+Mt Ragged Walk - 3km return, 3 hour.
 A stiff walk to the top of Tower Peak (585m).
 Mt Ragged is a steep sided pre-cambrian ridge surrounded at about one third height by a wave cut platform.